 Where to stay: Browse the vacation rental homes on vrbo.

-8. Cincinnati, Ohio
+9. Cincinnati, Ohio

 The Queen City rises to the top of the list when considering the perfect midwest destination for a girlfriend getaway.
 Situated along the scenic Ohio River, Cincinnati surprises visitors with an array of entertainment, an eclectic food scene, and plenty of lively happenings.

-The first stop on any girlfriend getaway is to Cincinnati’s historic neighborhood, Over-The-Rhine (OTR).
+The first stop on any girlfriend getaway is Cincinnati’s historic neighborhood, Over-The-Rhine (OTR).
 This neighborhood has seen a massive transformation over the past decade, shaping it into today’s incredible destination.
 OTR is full of boutique shops, cocktail bars, craft breweries, and some of the city’s best food.
 Don’t miss favorites such as the Eagle’s fried chicken, a classic donut from Holtman’s, or gourmet tacos from Bakersfield.

 Downtown, you will find the Aronoff Center for the Arts for those looking to catch a Broadway performance.
 Before you the show you can try to snag dinner reservations at nearby Sotto or Nada.

 A girlfriend getaway is never complete without a mimosa or bloody mary!
-Cincinnati’s brunch scene is booming, offering creative dishes, fresh local ingredients in an upbeat atmosphere.
+Cincinnati’s brunch scene is booming, offering creative dishes, and fresh local ingredients in an upbeat atmosphere.
 Splurge on an exquisite brunch buffet at the Orchids of Palm Court or dine at a must-visit spot like Taste of Belgium.
 While the Taste of Belgium is known for its decant waffles, they also serve various traditional Belgium recipes with a twist.

 Step into one of Cincinnati’s gorgeous museums and exhibits like the Cincinnati Art Museum in Eden Park, Cincinnati Museum Center at Union Terminal, and the Cincinnati Contemporary Arts Center.